List of Toy Story characters: Jessie

-Jessie (voiced by Joan Cusack) is a cowgirl doll, and part of the gang.
-In Toy Story 2, Jessie is very happy to see Woody at first, but is shocked to learn that he still has an owner in Andy.
-She is initially hesitant to join Andy's toys due to her past experience with her owner Emily, who put her in a charity box for donations after she grew up.
-This also caused her to develop claustrophobia, due to her fear of being put in storage.
-When Woody tells her of Andy's sister Molly, she immediately joins the gang.
-In Toy Story 3, wrongly believing Andy threw her and the other toys out, she argues with Woody, who tells the other toys that Andy was actually putting them in the attic; none of the other toys believe this until Mrs. Potato Head sees (through an eye that she misplaced in a corner in Andy's room) that Andy is looking for his toys and complaining that they are missing.
-Later in the film, Jessie becomes close with Buzz, especially when he is in Spanish mode.
-At the end, they dance to the Spanish version of "You've Got a Friend in Me".
-Jessie is the main protagonist in the 2013 television special Toy Story of Terror!, where she saves the other toys from a toy thief and seller at the rest stop.
-Jessie appears in Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Toons, Toy Story of Terror! and Toy Story That Time Forgot.
+Jessica Jane "Jessie" Pride (voiced by Joan Cusack) is a cowgirl rag doll who joins Woody's group in Toy Story 2.

+In that film, Jessie is initially happy to see Woody, but is surprised to learn he still has an owner, Andy.
+She is hesitant to join Andy's toys due to her experience with her previous owner, Emily, who placed her in a charity box for donations after outgrowing her.
+After Woody decides to get back to Andy so that he can be there for Andy until he grows up, he asks Jessie and Bullseye to join him.
+Jessie initially feels uncertain but later agrees to become Andy's toy.

+In Toy Story 3, Jessie initially believes that Andy has thrown her and the other toys away.
+During the film, she grows close to Buzz Lightyear, particularly when he is in Spanish mode, and at the end, they dance to the Spanish version of "You've Got a Friend in Me", and, in Toy Story 5, she kisses and marries Buzz.

+Jessie is the main protagonist in the 2013 television special Toy Story of Terror!, in which she saves the other toys from a toy thief and seller at a roadside rest stop.

+Jessie appears in Toy Story 2, Toy Story 3, Toy Story 4, Toy Story 5, Buzz Lightyear of Star Command: The Adventure Begins, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, and Pixar Popcorn.